Plant DetailShow Menu

 Description

 It is easy to grow when placed in full sun to partial shade and well-drained, soil high in organic matter with a neutral to basic pH.
+Depending upon the support structure, it can climb 16 to 40 feet high and spread 8 to 15 feet wide.
 Mulch the plant to help keep the roots cool and moist.
-It blooms on previous season's growth, so prune after flowering.
-Clematis is a heavy feeder; provide it with a low nitrogen, slow release fertilizer every 4 to 6 weeks throughout the growing season.
+It blooms on previous season's growth, so prune after flowering (Type 1).
 Propagate by layering or stem cutting.

 Its star-shaped flowers cascade down the vine and come in blue, pinks, and purple.
 This plant's vanilla fragrance fills the air and makes it a great addition to a patio or walkway where the fragrance can be enjoyed.
-It attracts bees, butterflies, and hummingbirds so be sure to consider it for a pollinator garden.
+It attracts bees, butterflies, and hummingbirds, so be sure to consider it for a pollinator garden.

 Insects, Diseases, and Other Plant Problems: No significant problems.